-SOC 123 Career Development and Life Planning Credit, 3 sem. hrs.
+SOC 123 Career Development and Life Planning

 A study of career decision making in 21st century America focusing on the transformation of work with attention to educational preparation, work trajectories, personality, family life, leisure/recreation and life course issues.
 This course is a general elective and cannot be used in either the sociology major or minor.